 - Paid Family and Medical Leave

-- A tenured, or tenure-track, or full-time, ranked non-tenure track faculty member who is eligible for family and medical leave (see Section 340.010) will be paid, up to 12 weeks, during any portion of such leave that occurs during the faculty member’s normally scheduled work duties.
+- A tenured, or tenure-track faculty member, or full-time, ranked non-tenure track faculty member as defined in Section 310.035, who is eligible for family and medical leave (see Section 340.010) will be paid, up to 12 weeks, during any portion of such leave that occurs during the faculty member’s normally scheduled work duties.
 Paid family and medical leaves cannot exceed more than two 12-week paid leaves within a six-year period.
 Additional leaves during any six-year period will be unpaid.
 However, if such faculty member is covered by another approved University vacation/sick leave policy, the provisions of such vacation/sick leave policy shall apply in determining the extent to which the family and medical leave shall be paid.

 - Under no circumstance can a faculty member exceed 12 weeks of family and medical leave within any 12-month period unless such leave is for covered service member leave for which the maximum is described in Section 340.010.
 However, given that the traditional semester is 16-weeks in duration, it is important not to interrupt the teaching and learning environment of students.
 Therefore, any faculty member who would normally have teaching responsibilities and is returning from a family and medical leave mid-semester will not be expected to return to the classroom until the start of a new term.
 In order to receive pay upon the return from a 12-week family and medical leave or a 26-week covered service member leave, a differentiated work load must be negotiated.
 This differentiated work load must be documented in writing and approved by the department chair, dean and the provost or designee.
 If negotiated, the faculty member may be eligible to receive pay for the remainder of the semester.
 Faculty members who take family and medical leave, either paid or unpaid, shall not, because of such leave, be assigned heavier work load or be otherwise discriminated against.